Hunger Hormone and Inflammation Linked to Aging

 Lab tests revealed that one factor linked to an increase the rate a person ages is elevated levels of ghrelin.
 It’s a hormone that increases hunger.
 And for most people, that also means more snacking, more weight gain, and more inflammation.
 Researchers believe this combination of factors may be one reason some people age faster than others.
 They also found that when these factors are present, people are more likely to develop type 2 diabetes.

-So what can you do about it?
+So what can you do about the hunger hormone?
 If you want to be one of those people who appear to age well, lead researcher Dr. Yuxiang Sun recommends controlling ghrelin levels.
 Here’s how:

 - Get 7 to 8 hours of sleep per night.